zoomix/ionic_feeder/README.md

 * Tests?
 Specs?
 * Change background on button click to give press feedback.
 * Sometimes we get two timers running for the same feeding. (bug.
 Seems fixed)
+* Tactile feedback on clicking the feeding list items

 ##Used plugins